 INSET and Twilight Training

-INSET and twilight training, run by Gareth Metcalfe, gives teachers the knowledge, ideas and resources to build a rich, effective 'mastery' maths curriculum.
-Training is interactive, grounded in educational research and highly practical.
-Sessions are planned in consultation with school leaders to meet the specific needs of the school, usually being built around the following aspects of maths teaching:
+INSET and twilight training, run by Gareth Metcalfe, gives teachers the knowledge, ideas and resources to build a rich, effective maths curriculum.
+An emphasis is placed on how reasoning and problem-solving can be put at the heart of mathematics.
+Training is interactive, grounded in research and very practical.
+Sessions are planned in consultation with school leaders to meet the specific needs of the school, usually being built around these themes:

 To find out more information or make a booking, email firstname.lastname@example.org